CBIZ

 Charitable Contribution Limitations for Corporations

-The Bill would introduce limitations on the deductibility of charitable contributions by corporations by establishing a threshold of 1% of taxable income and a limit of 10% of taxable income.
-Any charitable contributions disallowed for a tax year under this proposed rule would be subject to a five-year carryforward period.
+The OBBBA introduces limitations on the deductibility of charitable contributions by corporations by establishing a deduction floor equal to 1% of taxable income and a ceiling of 10% of taxable income.
+Any charitable contributions disallowed for a tax year under this rule are subject to a five-year carryforward period, unless they are disallowed solely because of the 1% floor (in which case, they are permanently disallowed).

 Provisions Affecting Investors and Individuals